Sandeshg25/Technical-Seminar/README.md

 * **System Latency Evaluation:** This section evaluates the system latency and its impact on the performance of the UAV.
 * **Conclusion:** This section summarizes the findings of the project and discusses future research directions.
 * **References:** This section lists the references used in the project.

-### Disclaimer

-This project is for research purposes only.
-The authors are not responsible for any damages caused by the use of this project.